mloveday/interview-task-3/README.md

 ## Notes & caveats

+- Based on an interview task from spring 2020
-- I time-windowed this to around a day, with kids running around in the background, so it's not going to be fully polished!
+- Initially time-windowed to 1 day, with kids running around in the background, i.e. it's not fully polished
-- The spec said javascript, I chose typescript as it massively reduces mental load and speeds everything up.
-Plus, it compiles to the same thing anyway :)
-- I opted for starting from scratch rather than bootstrapping from, say, create-react-app.
-I'm not sure this was ideal...
+    - Written from scratch, rather than relying on, say, create-react-app.
+This was a little more time-consuming, but also means it's not got any unnecessary cruft
-    - a few places are just good enough for now - there's little benefit to working around specific issues in (e.g.) build processes when it's a single-use repo
-- It requires a lot more work if it were to be used in a production environment:
+    - I've used babel for handling typescript instead of ts-loader.
+Having done this, I think I prefer ts-loader
+        - Note that the new tests do use typescript, so this build config may well change
+- Not intended for production deployment
+- Since completing the original task, I've added a few extra features that I think are quite important for something like this:
+    - tests
+    - github action running tests & uploading to coveralls
+    - intention to refactor the less ideal bits to be more representative of more professional work
+- Note that this is very much a work in progress and not (yet) really indicative of a fully complete task in a professional setting
+- Some things that still require work:
     - compiling & serving should happen in the same command
         - I've previously not had to worry about this, as I'd used Symfony Encore, which hides this stuff from you and makes it super easy to just get working
     - there's no effort here to optimise the bundle in any way beyond using babel
     - linting is non-existent (I've used ts-lint in the past for this stuff)
-    - I've not specified a `tsconfig.json`, as I've used babel (first time using babel specifically for typescript)
+    - ~~I've not specified a `tsconfig.json`, as I've used babel (first time using babel specifically for typescript)~~
+        - See note regarding tests using typescript and testing - this is now present
         - I would normally opt for something like ts-loader or equivalent, which would use this config.
 My IDE can then hook into the config and show errors specific to the config as I'm coding
         - I've not really configured babel much - I'm assuming sensible defaults for the large part.
             - The spec said both ES6 and modern browsers - this is targeting modern browsers as babel > 6 doesn't make it easy to target specific specs
-    - There aren't any tests
-        - Given I'm using hooks and all sorts of context, it makes testing components a little more tricky
-            - e.g. previously with redux you would wrap an individual component to inject the redux goodness into it.
-This separated the state management from the component, whereas with hooks it's all mixed together
-        - I'd approach the component testing by creating some simple helpers to bootstrap a mock store and whatever else is needed (e.g. location):
-        - ```javascript
-            const mockStore = createStore(reducer, { foo: 'bar' });
-            mockStore.dispatch = jest.fn();
-            // interact with a button or something else you would expect to force a dispatch to happen expect(mockStore.dispatch).toHaveBeenCalledWith(someAction());
-          ```
-        - Reducer testing is pretty straightforward - it's just a function and is testing input -> output.
-Likewise for util functions.
-        - async calls all happen in thunks in this project, and would be tested as per [the redux docs](https://redux.js.org/recipes/writing-tests)
     - styling is very basic, and largely based on [mvp.css](https://andybrewer.github.io/mvp/)
         - it's usable!
         - spending some more thought & time on it would result in something a little prettier